blainehansen/votebase/README.next.md

 Both `dev` and `check` allow a `--vars` option that makes the operation act against a *concrete* Ruleset.
 This is for when you want to make a concrete one from the beginning.

+### `generate_migration`

+Create a first draft to go from the schema specified in the current server information, to the one you've specified.
+You might want to modify the migration.

 ### `bundle`

 `bundle` type checks a Ruleset against a real intended server schema, using a `vars.json` file to specify any templated values if necessary, then places everything into a `ruleset.bundle.json` file ready to be given as a Candidate for that server.